Infrastructure of Changi Airport: Terminal 5

 A fifth terminal, Terminal 5, will be ready in the next decade as announced by the then Transport Minister, Lui Tuck Yew on 7 May 2013.
 Terminal 5 will be built on 1,080 hectares of reclaimed land in Changi East, making it one of the largest terminals in the world, scheduled for completion in the 2030s and costing around US$10bn.
 The terminal could handle a capacity of 50 million passengers annually in the first phase and another 20 million in the second phase.

 With the addition of the fifth terminal, Changi Airport will be able to cater to more than 153 million passengers every year.
-With the national carrier at Terminal 5, each alliance of airlines such as SkyTeam and Oneworld could also operate out of dedicated terminals.
+With the national carrier (Singapore Airlines and Scoot) at Terminal 5, each alliance of airlines such as SkyTeam and Oneworld could also operate out of dedicated terminals.
 Terminal 5 is also expected to have more self-service facilities and bigger lounges.
 Terminal 5 will be linked to the other terminals at Changi Airport.
-This will allow the expanded Changi Airport to be operated as a single, integrated airport for ease of transfer between different terminals, maximum passenger convenience and airfield operational efficiency.
+This will allow the expanded Changi Airport to be operated as a single, integrated airport for ease of transfer between different terminals, maximum passenger convenience, and airfield operational efficiency.
 For example, some 18 kilometres of tunnels will be built to allow airside connections for baggage, passengers and vehicles between terminals as well as the current four terminals.

-In order to create a contiguous and integrated airfield, the former Changi Coast Road and the park connector beside it was replaced with a new at-grade road and park connector further east, along the eastern coastline, the present Tanah Merah Coast Road.
+In order to create a contiguous and integrated airfield, the former Changi Coast Road and the park connector beside it were replaced with a new at-grade road and park connector further east, along the eastern coastline, the present Tanah Merah Coast Road.
 The terminal will be connected by an extension to the Thomson–East Coast MRT line, which will also extend to the existing Changi Airport branch.
 Provisions will also be made on the Cross Island MRT line for a possible extension towards the airport.
 More details will be released after engineering studies are completed.
 The adequacy of bus services to the airport will also be reviewed.
-These plans will ensure that all airport users and staff are able to travel to the airport easily and conveniently.
+These plans will ensure that all airport users and staff can travel to the airport easily and conveniently.

 Part of the newly increased airport levy will be used to fund the terminal and other projects.